Skip to content

 • You have no view: a split works fine.

-The “redemption optionality” story
+The “redemption optionality” framing

 Worked comparison with current rates